ELF32bit/godot-mapper/README.md

 * game/materials for override materials with additional metadata.
 * game/textures for textures with possible PBR or animation names.
 * game/sounds for loading sounds with any of the supported extensions.
-* game/maps for maps, also maps might embed each other in entity properties.
+* game/maps for maps and possibly sub-maps defined in entity properties.
 * game/mapdata for automatically generated lightmaps and navigation data.
 * game/wads for texture WADs defined in map files.
 * game/mdls for animated models.